RealEstateTokenization/retc/Initiatives/RETC-1.md

 Controlled token burning (burnFrom) ensures the on-chain token supply accurately reflects off-chain real estate asset status, supporting investor trust, supply integrity, and auditability.

+### IOSCO Policy Recommendations for Crypto and Digital Asset Markets
+(CHAPTER 5: RECOMMENDATIONS TO ADDRESS ABUSIVE BEHAVIORS, Recommendation 8 – (Fraud and Market Abuse)):
+Regulators should bring enforcement actions against offences involving fraud and market abuse in crypto-asset markets, taking into consideration the extent to which they are not already covered by existing regulatory frameworks. [...]

 ### Dubai VARA Virtual Assets Issuance Rulebook
-(Part IV – Supervision, Examination and Enforcement, section 2)
+(Part IV – Supervision, Examination and Enforcement, section 2):
 >VARA may also impose additional conditions and/or take further enforcement action within its power including, but not limited to, imposing fines or penalties.

 #### Dubai VARA Compliance and Risk Management Rulebook